Ananda Marga

-Ānanda Mārga (lit.
-'The Path of Bliss', also spelled Anand Marg and Ananda Marg), or officially Ānanda Mārga Pracāraka Saṃgha (organization for the propagation of the path of bliss), is a world-wide socio-spiritual organisation founded in Jamalpur, Munger, Bihar, India, in 1955 by Prabhat Ranjan Sarkar, known as Shrii Shrii Anandamurti.
+Ánanda Márga (lit.
+'The Path of Bliss', also spelled Anand Marg and Ananda Marg), or officially Ánanda Márga Pracáraka Saḿgha (organization for the propagation of the path of bliss), is a world-wide socio-spiritual organisation founded in Jamalpur, Munger, Bihar, India, in 1955 by Prabhat Ranjan Sarkar, known as Shrii Shrii Ánandamúrti.
 It is also the name of the philosophy and life-style propounded by Sarkar, described as a practical means of personal development and the transformation of society.
 It is established in more than 180 countries across the world.
-Its motto is Ātmamokśārthaṃ jagaddhitāya ca (Self-Realisation and Service to the Universe).
+Its motto is Átmamokśárthaṃ jagaddhitáya ca (Self-Realisation and Service to the Universe).

-Tantra yoga, as interpreted by Sarkar, serves as the foundation of Ananda Marga.
+Tantra yoga, as interpreted by Sarkar, serves as the foundation of Ánanda Márga.
 According to his teachings, Tantra means liberation from darkness through the expansion of mind.
 Meditation is the main spiritual practice of this tantric tradition, which assists the practitioner to overcome weaknesses and imperfections.
-The path to liberation in Ananda Marga is free of religious dogmas, superstitions, artificial social barriers and ritualism.
-Ananda Marga recognises spirituality and liberation as the birth right of every individual irrespective of one's race, caste, creed, nationality, gender, socio-economic status or belief system.
+The path to liberation in Ananda Marga is free of religious dogmas, superstitions, artificial social barriers and ritualism. Ánanda Márga recognises spirituality and liberation as the birth right of every individual irrespective of one's race, caste, creed, nationality, gender, socio-economic status or belief system.

-The basis of Ananda Marga practice is covered by a set of rules called the 'Sixteen Points' that guide the practitioner on both spiritual and social aspects.
+The basis of Ánanda Márga practice is covered by a set of rules called the 'Sixteen Points' that guide the practitioner on both spiritual and social aspects.
 It consist of yoga asanas, mudras, bandhas, pranayama, self-massage and two specific dances, kaos'ikii and tandava.
 A lacto-vegetarian diet and fasting are also included as a fundamental part of yogic practice.
 The goal of Ananda Marga is "self-realisation and the welfare of all".

 Founding

-Prabhat Ranjan Sarkar, known as Sri Sri Anandamurti, founded the Ananda Marga on 1 January 1955 in the state of Bihar, India.
+Prabhat Ranjan Sarkar, known as Sri Sri Anandamurti, founded the Ánanda Márga on 1 January 1955 in the state of Bihar, India.
 Its stated aims are "liberation of self and service to humanity"..